Manhattan Piers Guide 2026: Best Views, Hidden Gems & Local Secrets (Hudson River)

 Pier 97 — The Newest Gem on the Manhattan Waterfront

 What makes Pier 97 special is its view.
-At 57th Street, you are looking at the Hudson from a point that is north enough to see the river begin to curve, and the visual perspective from the end of the pier — looking south back down toward the city, with the skyline receding into the distance — is one of the most cinematic views of Manhattan available at ground level.
+At 57th Street, you're looking at the Hudson from a point north enough to see the river begin to curve, and the visual perspective from the end of the pier — looking south back down toward the city, with the skyline receding into the distance — is one of the most cinematic views of Manhattan available at ground level.
 It is the kind of view that makes photographers weep and real estate agents smile.

-Hidden Insights and Real Local Tips
+Hidden Insights & Real Local Tips

-The Best Sunset Positions on the Entire Waterfront
+The Best Sunset Positions

 The Free Kayaking Secret